mortie/jcof/README.md

 A more efficient way to represent JSON-style objects.

+## Status

+This format isn't nailed down yet.
+Most changes will likely be additive, such that existing JCOF documents will remain valid, but nothing is guaranteed.
+Use at your own risk.
+In its current form, JCOF is suitable for closed systems where one party controls every producer and consumer and where every implementation can be updated at once.

 ## About

 JCOF tries to be a drop-in replacement for JSON, with most of the same semantics, but with a much